mpizenberg/elm-test-rs/README.md

 from the [latest release](https://github.com/mpizenberg/elm-test-rs/releases), and put it in a directory in your `PATH` environment variable so that you can call `elm-test-rs` from anywhere.
+It is also possible to install globally via NPM with `npm install -g elm-test-rs`.
+If you want to compile it yourself, you can also install via cargo with `cargo install --git https://github.com/mpizenberg/elm-test-rs --tag v3.0`.

 To install elm-test-rs **locally** per project, either run `npm install elm-test-rs` or